-Community Bank Southern Peninsula
+Community Bank Southern Peninsula - Bendigo Bank

-The Community Bank has been the main funder of our Fresh Food programs (Stream1 and Stream2) for many years.
-The staff, board and customers support us in many other ways.
+The Community Bank has been the main funder of our Fresh Food programs (Stream1 and Stream2) for a number of years.
+In addition, staff and board members have made donations and the branches have run food drives collecting food donations in the branches.